-This butternut squash stuffing is a must-have side dish for Thanksgiving, with its herby flavors and meaty texture.
-Made with Italian sausage this recipe packs a punch of flavor and the roasted butternut squash makes it extra festive!
+This Butternut Squash Stuffing is one of my must-have side dishes for Thanksgiving.
+I love the savory herby flavors and satisfying texture.
+I find the Italian sausage packs a punch while the roasted butternut squash makes it extra festive!

 partial view of butternut squash stuffing in a baking pan with a black serving spoon.